 We remember emotionally significant events better than boring ones.
 This makes perfect sense from an evolutionary perspective.
 You remember in detail that time a sabre-toothed tiger chased you in the unfamiliar savanna.
 You won’t be going there again!
 When something’s new/different it makes an imprint, it’s an experience and when it’s not, it’s routine.
 Having sex with someone for the first time is memorable and unmemorable for the hundredth.

 “Given the choice between the experience of pain and nothing, I would choose pain.”William Faulkner

 Life would lack contrast if you were in a perpetual state of glee.
 The stress hormone cortisol is a key ingredient in making memories.
 Risk and discomfort make for a richer life.
 My best experiences were when I was most uncomfortable; freediving into an underwater cavern or sparring in Thailand.
 I’m sure you have experiences that were unenjoyable at the time and have become your best memories and stories to tell.

 We’re hardwired to be lazy

 How many good years do you have left?

-By “good” years left I mean years you’d expect to be healthy and active.
-This can be quite sobering, another year sails by and you realise 5, 10 or 15% of your good time has gone.
+By “good” years I mean years you’d expect to be healthy and active.
+This can be quite sobering, another year drifts by and you realise 5, 10 or 15% of your good time has gone.
 Your energy-conserving-change-resistant genes have kept you from doing all those things you said you were going to do.
 Instead, you’ve spent most of your time staring at a screen.
 The average adult is expected to waste 34 years of their life doing exactly this ..how depressing.